radon-h2020/radon-ctt/docs/getting-started.rst

 The deployed SockShop application is now reachable in the web browser via: http://localhost/

 The deployed JMeter agent is reachable via *http://localhost:5000/*.
-However, the REST-based interface is intended to be used by the CTT server and not by end users.
+However, the REST-based interface is intended to be used by the CTT server and not by end-users.

 Executing the Test
 ~~~~~~~~~~~~~~~~~~